krssclaire/data-lemur/README.md

 # data-lemur
 This is a collection of all exercises of [Data Lemur](https://datalemur.com/questions) online interview questions.

-This repository contains all exercises made on DataLemur while learning SQL to track progress.
+This repository contains all free exercises made on DataLemur while learning SQL to track progress.

 The SQL files will be named following this path:
 __company_excercise-title.sql__